Ainu in Russia: 20th century

+21st century

+According to the 2002 Russian Federation census, no one marked the Ainu option in boxes 7 or 9.2 in the K-1 form.

-In 2004, the small Ainu community living in Kamchatka Krai wrote to Vladimir Putin, urging him to reconsider any move to return the Southern Kurile islands to Japan.
-They criticized the Japanese, the Tsarist Russians, and the Soviets for crimes against the Ainu, including killings and forced assimilation.
-They urged him to recognize the Japanese genocide against the Ainu people, which Putin refused to do.
+In 2004, the small Ainu community living in Kamchatka Krai wrote to Vladimir Putin, urging him to reconsider any move to return the Southern Kuril islands to Japan.
+In the letter, they accused the Japanese, the Tsarist Russians, and the Soviets for crimes against the Ainu, including killings and forced assimilation; they also urged him to recognize the Japanese genocide against the Ainu people.
+Putin rejected this proposal.

-During the 2010 Census of Russia, almost 100 people tried to register themselves as ethnic Ainu, but the governing council of Kamchatka Krai refused to do so and enrolled them as ethnic Kamchadal.
+In 2010 the Russian Association of the Far-Eastern Ainu (Note: Российская ассоциация дальневосточных айнов) (RADA) was formed to advocate for indigenous rights under Rechkabo Kakukhoningen (Boris Yarovoy).
+(Note: Борис Яровой) During the 2010 Census of Russia, almost 100 people tried to register themselves as ethnic Ainu, but the governing council of Kamchatka Krai refused to do so and enrolled them as ethnic Kamchadal.
 In 2011, the leader of the Ainu community in Kamchatka, Alexei Vladimirovich Nakamura requested that Vladimir Ilyukhin (Governor of Kamchatka) and Boris Nevzorov (Chairman of state Duma) include the Ainu in the central list of Indigenous small-numbered peoples of the North, Siberia and the Far East.
-This was also turned down.
+This request was also denied.

+Most of the 888 Japanese people living in Russia as of 2010, are of mixed Japanese–Ainu ancestry, although they generally do not acknowledge it, since full Japanese ancestry gives them the right of visa-free entry to Japan.
+Similarly, although no one identifies as Ainu today in Khabarovsk Krai, there are a large number of ethnic Ulch people with partial Ainu ancestry.
-Ethnic Ainu living in Sakhalin Oblast and Khabarovsk Krai are not politically organized.
-According to Alexei Nakamura, as of 2012, there were only 205 Ainu living in Russia (up from just 12 people who self-identified as Ainu in 2008) and they, with the Kurile Kamchadals (Itelmen of Kuril Islands), are fighting for official recognition.
-Since the Ainu are not recognized in the official list of ethnic groups living in Russia, they are either counted as people without nationality or as ethnic Russian, Nivkh or Kamchadal.

-As of 2012, both the Kurile Ainu and Kurile Kamchadal ethnic groups do not have the fishing and hunting rights the Russian government grants to other indigenous tribal communities of the far north.
+According to Alexei Nakamura, as of 2012, Kamchatka Ainu community consisted of 205 Ainu, compared to just 12 people who self-identified as Ainu in the 2008 Russian census.
+They, along with the Kuril Kamchadals, are fighting for official recognition.
+Since the Ainu are not recognised in the official list of ethnic groups living in Russia, they are either counted as people without nationality or as ethnic Russian, Nivkh, or Kamchadal.
+As of 2012, both the Ainu and Kamchadals in Kamchatka and the Kuril Islands lack the fishing and hunting rights that the Russian government grants to the indigenous tribal communities of the far north.
+In March 2017, Alexei Nakamura revealed that plans for an Ainu village to be created in Petropavlovsk-Kamchatsky and plans for an Ainu dictionary are underway.

-The Ainu have now formed a Russian Association of the Far-Eastern Ainu (RADA) under Rechkabo Kakukhoningen (Boris Yaravoy).

-In March 2017, Alexei Nakamura revealed that plans for an Ainu village to be created in Petropavlovsk-Kamchatsky, and plans for an Ainu dictionary are underway.
+As of 2015, the North Kuril Ainu of Zaporozhye form the largest Ainu subgroup in Russia.